- Benefits and Risks of Hand Transplantation

 Before the Transplant

-Once the final match between the patient and donor is confirmed, the patient goes to surgery and the transplant begins.
+Once the final match between the patient and donor is confirmed, the patient goes to surgery and the hand transplant begins.
 The donor limbs are delivered to the operating room, and each structure is carefully attached including the bones, blood vessels, tendons, muscles, nerves, and skin.
 The anti-rejection medications are started during surgery.
 A bulky protective splint is then placed on the arm along with oxygen monitoring probes.
 The surgery usually takes around 12 hours.
-Once the transplant is complete, the patient is taken to the recovery room.
+Once the hand transplant is complete, the patient is taken to the recovery room.

 The registry has also reported promising motor, or functional outcomes following hand transplantation.
-Based on a number of scoring systems such as the DASH score (disabilities of the arm, shoulder, and hand) and the HTSS (hand transplant scoring system), functional outcomes continue to improve over the life of the graft, and with dedication to physical therapy, can reach near normal scores (see figures below).
+Based on a number of scoring systems such as the DASH score (disabilities of the arm, shoulder, and hand) and the HTSS (hand transplant scoring system), functional outcomes continue to improve over the life of the allograft, and with dedication to physical therapy, can reach near normal scores (see figures below).

-Both the registry and a recent report by Jensen et al. noted that the vast majority of hand transplant patients report an increased quality of life after the transplant.
-In addition, most patients are able to return to work, perform their activities of daily living, and participate in hobbies once again.
+Both the registry and a recent report by Jensen et al. noted that the vast majority of hand transplant patients report an increased quality of life after the hand transplant.
+In addition, most hand transplant patients are able to return to work, perform their activities of daily living, and participate in hobbies once again.
 Transplanted hands also restore a near normal appearance to the body although this can vary depending on the match between the donor and recipient.

 1. Petruzzo et al. International Registry on Hand and Composite Tissue Transplantation.
 Transplantation 2010;90(12) 1590-4.

 2. Jensen et al. Quality of life considerations in upper limb transplantation: review and future directions.
 J Hand Surg Am.
 2012 Oct;37(10):2126-35.